 I have been building microphones, at first for my own use as a location sound recordist, for more than 30 years now.
 Electronics has been a hobby since childhood and when I started out as a recordist I knew I could build better microphones than I could afford to buy.

-I built my first ambisonic microphone about ten years ago.
+I built my first ambisonic microphone more than ten years ago.
 But the real breakthrough came when I mounted them on a stem on top of the Zoom H2 recorder.

 Small, readily available 4 channel recorders and high quality 3d printing enabled me to make the capsule arrays both more accurate and more rugged and make the whole set up extrememly light-weight and portable.
 This has made ambisonic recording more accessible and versatile than it was in the past.